nilamdeka23/AOP/README.md

 The profile service allows access to and sharing of profiles.
 One can share his profile with others, and can share with others the profiles he is shared with too.

-The profile service is defined as follows:
+The profile service is defined as follows,
 ```java

 public interface ProfileService {